-We should also talk about Croatian Easter eggs, and while nobody eats them, they are a big thing on the day!
+We should also talk about Croatian Easter eggs; while nobody eats them, they are a big thing on the day!
 These are known as ‘pisanice,’ and they are an egg that has been brightly decorated and painted in different regional styles.

 One thing that happens with the painted eggs is a game of ‘egg tapping.’
 You can play at home; it’s easy.
-Everyone is given an egg, and you take turns tapping the top of your egg against the top of the egg to the person next to you.
-Then whoever’s egg remains unbroken or un-cracked wins!
+Everyone is given an egg, and you take turns tapping the top of your egg against the top of the egg of the person next to you.
+Then whoever’s egg remains unbroken or uncracked wins!
 Easy.